Cameroon legend Eto’o should have won Fifa World Player of the Year award - Enyeama | Goal.com

 “It is like you want to compare Jay-Jay Okocha, Samuel Eto'o and some of the world best players.
 It's like when Eto'o deserved to have won the world best player at a point in his career because he was just too good.

-“But he never had it because there's one Ronaldinho who is Brazilian and one Schevenchko who is Ukrainian.
+“But he never had it because there's one Ronaldinho who is Brazilian and one Shevchenko who is Ukrainian.
 I'm used to this thing but it is painful.

 “I don't think it is intentional.
 It is just normal, sometimes you don't like this particular person so much no matter what he does, you don't praise him.”